 Being an entrepreneur or one of only a handful of employees in a startup can be a lonely occupation.
 There is a danger of developing tunnel vision and missing opportunities when there are no colleagues around to brainstorm ideas, weigh up different courses of action or identify solutions.

 If possible, set up an advisory board with a wide range of expertise to help guide and steer the business.
 Advisory board members will provide fresh perspectives and new ideas.
+While researching for this blog post we found some interesting statistics around women entrepreneurship in the US.

 If it’s not possible to create an advisory board, then look to appoint a business mentor who can provide those checks and balances and who can also challenge you.